Website Security, Backups etc.

 The backup processes perform incremental backups that only capture site changes from the previous day and are far less demanding of disk space than full backups.
 The restore capability is fast, tested and proven.

-There should be no need for sites to make additional backups, but if this is done the plugins must be configured to make off-site backups, i.e. Google Drive, Microsoft OneDrive, DropBox or similar.
+There should be no need for sites to make additional backups, but if this is required the plugins must be configured to make off-site backups, i.e. Google Drive, Microsoft OneDrive, DropBox or similar.
 Full backups take up as much storage as the site itself and storing other backups on the SiteWorks hosting service contravenes the SiteWorks Operational Procedures, and gives no additional security.

 Copying your website for testing or training purposes #